Simple tracially $\mathcal{Z}$-absorbing C*-algebras: Introduction and Main Results

 Hirshberg and Orovitz introduced the notion of tracial $\mathcal{Z}$-absorption for unital C*-algebras~\cite{HO13}.
 (See Definition~\ref{deftzau} below.)
 They show in \cite[Proposition 2.2 and Theorem 4.1]{HO13} that for simple unital separable nuclear C*-algebras, $\mathcal{Z}$-absorption is equivalent to tracial $\mathcal{Z}$-absorption.
+The main result of \cite{CLS2021} states this equivalence in the nonunital case.
 The main advantage of tracial $\mathcal{Z}$-absorption is that it is easier to check in certain cases, particularly for crossed products.
 (See, e.g.,~\cite{Ke17}.)
 This is due to the fact that tracial $\mathcal{Z}$-absorption is defined via a local property, whereas to verify $\mathcal{Z}$-absorption one needs to verify the existence of an isomorphism which may not be easy.

-In this paper we extend the notion of tracial $\mathcal{Z}$-absorption to the simple nonunital case.
 The aim of this paper is twofold.
-First, there has recently been considerable interest in the classification and structure of nonunital simple C*-algebras.
+First, there has recently been considerable interest in the classification and structure of nonunital simple C*-algebras \cite{GngLin, GngLinII, GngLinIII}.
 Nonunital tracial $\mathcal{Z}$-absorption may be useful in applying the results of the classification of nonunital C*-algebras (or, rather, stably projectionless C*-algebras), in particular, the classification of crossed products of simple nonunital C*-algebras by actions with Rokhlin type properties.
 This requires, however, further progress in the recently started classification project for simple nonunital C*-algebras.
 (See e.g.\ \cite{EGLN17}.)
 Second, tracial $\mathcal{Z}$-absorption can substitute for $\mathcal{Z}$-absorption when attempting to prove various regularity properties for simple C*-algebras, but holds more generally and is easier to verify.
 There are therefore motivations to study tracial $\mathcal{Z}$-absorption in its own right.

-We obtain several equivalent definitions, and prove permanence properties, e.g., for minimal tensor products with simple C*-algebras, direct limits, hereditary subalgebras, and Morita invariance.
-(With a definition only for unital C*-algebras, passage to hereditary subalgebras makes sense only for corners.)
-We give examples to show that tracially $\mathcal{Z}$-absorbing C*-algebras need not be $\mathcal{Z}$-absorbing.
-We verify that tracial $\mathcal{Z}$-absorption implies almost unperforated Cuntz semigroup.
+In this paper we extend the notion of tracial $\mathcal{Z}$-absorption to the simple nonunital case and study it systematically.